Application for Companion Society Status

 - Each symposium will provide AMA PRA Category 1 Credits™ offered by USCAP.
 Companion Societies are required to submit a planning form each year that is reviewed and approved.

 - Companion symposia presentations are evaluated by representative(s) of the USCAP Education Committee and attendees.
 Summaries of the evaluations will be provided to the Companion Society moderator 8 weeks following the activity.
 Societies that do not submit their planning material in a timely fashion, or whose programs are below par, will be notified of the problems.
 They will be informed by the Executive Vice President that they are being placed on probationary status for the coming year.
 If problems continue during the probationary period, a recommendation will be made to the Board of Directors that notice of termination be sent.

 - Details of the program will be posted online and in the meeting app.
 Details of the programs must be submitted to USCAP by the established deadlines.

 - The Academy is responsible for the administrative and logistical details.
 USCAP will provide:

 All other AV must be rented through the approved AV company.
 Contact details will be provided upon request.

-Each Companion Society can elect to hold a business meeting directly prior to or immediately following their symposium.
+Each Companion Society can elect to hold a business meeting directly prior to or immediately following their symposium for traditional onsite meetings only; business meetings are not supported for the 2021 virtual meeting.
 The Companion Society must indicate this on their annual planning form.
 USCAP will reserve the room for the designated time.